 Big Kid Playground at Cool Creek Park

-The big kid section is amazing, and has something for children with many interest and abilities!
-There are so many slides to choose; tunnel slides, three way racing slides and more!
-You’ll find a rock wall, balance obstacles and over a dozen different climbing features!
+The big kid section is amazing, and has something for children with many interests and abilities!
+There are so many slides to choose from; exciting tunnel slides, three-way racing slides, and more!
+You’ll find a rock wall, balance obstacles, disc swings, and over a dozen different climbing features!

 Musical Playground at Cool Creek Park

-The music integration throughout the park is so cool!
-There are flower shaped bells, and colored drums for the toddlers, as well as musical pipes for the big kids, and small musical features integrated underneath some of the park equipment!
-My kids really enjoyed playing with the flower bells, I practically had to drag my two year old away from them!
+The integration of music throughout the park is so cool!
+There are flower-shaped bells and colored drums for the toddlers, as well as musical pipes with mallets for the big kids.
+Kids can also find small musical features integrated underneath some of the park equipment!
+My kids really enjoyed playing with the flower bells I practically had to drag my two-year-old away from them!

-The outdoor fitness equipment was something I have never seen at another park in Indianapolis!
+The outdoor fitness equipment was something!
 There is fully functioning gym equipment, with instructions, and even demonstration videos on how to do the exercises accessed by a QR reader.
-Some of the equipment was cooperative and could hold four children at a time!
-There is a visual on each piece that tells you which muscle group it targets, how to use it, and the suggested age range, so it is very user friendly.
-While we were there, I even saw adults using it!
-What a great opportunity to get active and play alongside your children!
-You can also easily see this section from the centrally located picnic shelter, so your kids are always in sight if you need to take a break and get five minutes to yourself.
-(Summer break is LONG and we are only human after all!)
+Some of the equipment was cooperative and could hold four people at a time!
+There is a visual on each piece that tells you which muscle group it targets, how to use it, and the suggested age range, so it is very user-friendly.

-If you need a break from the heat, you can follow the interactive walking trail at the entrance to the park, to access the nature center!
+If you need a break from the heat, you can follow the interactive walking trail from the entrance to the park to the Cool Creek Nature Center!
 There are several fun little games built into the construction of the trail, including educational options, as well as classics like hopscotch!

 Cool Creek Nature Center

-The Cool Creek Park hours are from dusk to dawn, but the Nature Center is open from 10:00 a.m. – 5:00 p.m.
-Monday through Saturday, and 1:00 p.m. -5:00 p.m. on Sundays.
-With the playground, picnic shelters, hiking trails, and nature center, you could easily plan an entire day of fun here that the whole family can enjoy!
-Cool Creek Summer Concerts in the music pavilion are popular among residents and families who drive from nearby communities in central Indiana.
+Cool Creek Park hours are from dusk to dawn, but the Nature Center is open from 10 a.m. – 5 p.m.
+Monday through Saturday, and 1 p.m. -5 p.m. on Sundays.
+With the varied playgrounds, picnic shelters, hiking trails, creek, and nature center, you could easily plan a full day of fun here that the whole family can enjoy!

-For even more ideas for fun stuff to do this summer, check out our Ultimate Summer Bucket List!
+For even more ideas for fun stuff to do in the summer, check out our Ultimate Summer Bucket List!